The 2017 Science Showcase Video Contest celebrates the best in researcher-created science videos.

-In September, we’ll be selecting three of the qualifying videos for awards:
+In September, we’ll be selecting up to three of the qualifying videos for awards:

-1) Eyeballs on Science Award.
+2) Eyeballs on Science Award ($1000*).
 We’ll be tallying the views that each qualifying video receives between September 1 – 30.
-The video with the greatest number of views will receive the Eyeballs on Science Award 2017.
+The video with the greatest number of views will receive the Eyeballs on Science Award 2017 award.

-2) Director’s Choice Award.
-The video that most exemplifies the aims and spirit ofScience Showcase will be selected by the YouTube channel’s producer and curator Andrew Maynard for the Director’s Choice Award 2017.
+3) Director’s Choice Award ($500*).
+The video that most exemplifies the aims and spirit ofScience Showcase will be selected by the YouTube channel’s producer and curator Andrew Maynard for the Director’s Choice 2017 award.

 All awards will be announced toward the beginning of October, and will be showcased on Science Showcase.
-Awardees will get a personalized and signed Science Showcase “clapperboard“, and unlimited bragging rights!
+Awardees will get a personalized and signed Science Showcase “clapperboard“, a check for between $500 and $2000, and unlimited bragging rights!

-A panel of highly distinguished guest judges will be reviewing the finalists for the Most Awesome Science Video Award 2017, and picking the winner:
+A panel of highly distinguished guest judges will be reviewing the finalists for the Most Awesome Science Video 2017 award, and picking the winner:

 Vanesa Hill is an Australian science educator and filmmaker, and creator of BrainCraft, a PBS show exploring psychology, neuroscience and human behavior.
 BrainCraft is a leading educational series on YouTube, with more than 350,000 subscribers and 18,000,000 views.
 Vanessa previously worked for Australia’s national science agency CSIRO, as a science educator, social media manager and spokesperson.
 She was also a science reporter for ScienceAlert and had regular segments on Australian broadcast media.